blueteamvillage/DC31-obsidian-sec-eng/docs/ansible_splunk.md

 1. `vim ansible/hosts.ini` and set `[splunk]` to the IP address of the server

 ## Run Ansible playbook
+1. Review group_vars/splunk
+1. Ensure to have splunk deb archive downloaded and available on orchestrator
+1. Splunk apps should be uploaded on splunk server beforehand and matching app_paths_install
 1. `ansible-playbook -i hosts.ini deploy_splunk.yml`

 ## References